ajorgensen89/api_5/README.md

 <br>

-[Django Generic Filtering](https://www.django-rest-framework.org/api-guide/filtering/) is used and offers better organisation of data for the users viewing pleasure.<br>
+[Django Generic Filtering](https://www.django-rest-framework.org/api-guide/filtering/) is used and offers better organisation of data for the users viewing pleasure in the backend API.<br>
 Filtering gets applied into the [queryset](https://docs.djangoproject.com/en/4.2/ref/models/querysets/).<br>
 Use of queryset before filters are applied.<br>
 <img src="assets/images/readme-images/queryset.png" width=10% height=10%><br>